cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 ## If statements

-You may have found **conditional logic**, probably as an **if-then-else** command like the Excel function `IF()`.
+You have probably found **conditional logic** in your computer experience.
+An example is the Excel function `IF()`.
+Conditional logic can shows up in certain code chunks, which programmers call **if-then-else commands**.
 Different languages have various syntax rules for these commands.
 This section explains the Python rules.

-The simplest version of a **conditional** specifies a condition and an action that must be executed when the condition is satisfied.
+The simplest version of this is the **if conditional** is the made of a single `if` statement that specifies a condition and an action that must be executed when the condition is satisfied.
 The Python syntax is as follows.

 ```
 if condition:
     action
 ```

-As in the definition of a function, indentation follows the colon.
-The condition can be any expression that the Python kernel evaluates as a Bolean `True`/`False`.
-The action can be of various types, typically defining (or defining) a variable or printing a message.
+As in the definition of a function, indentation follows the colon, and indicates that the indented line is part of the `if` statement.
+The condition in this statement can be any expression that the Python kernel evaluates as a Bolean `True`/`False`.
+The action can be of various types, typically defining (or redefining) a variable or printing a message.
 A simple example follows.

 ```
 In [1]: grade = 9